 - Cake stand, wood slice, plate, or similar item on which to place the finished cloche.

-To create an Easter display similar to mine, you will also need:
+To create an Easter or Spring display similar to mine, you will also need:

 First, clean your glass vase and remove the screw from the knob.
 Then, turn the vase over and glue the knob to the “bottom” (which is now the top).
 Hold the knob in place for at least 30 seconds to allow the glue to set, and follow the glue’s guidelines for complete drying time.